 The youngest of four children, John was born and raised in the small town of Longmeadow, Massachusetts.
 He moved to Virginia to attend UVA where he majored in chemistry, minored in latin, and developed his love for Tony Bennett (not the singer) and UVA basketball.
 He continued his education at VCU for medical school, where he fostered his passion for medicine and morning report.
 Outside of medicine, John loves playing soccer, skiing, hiking, and playing foosball and board games.
 John and his dog Monty are excited to be joining his girlfriend Emily, a PGY-1 in pediatrics, at Vanderbilt!
 Member of AOA.

 Ginawas born and raised in Glen Ellyn, IL, a western suburb of Chicago.
 Growing up, she enjoyed competitive swimming and vacationing with her family in Mexico.
 She attended Loyola University Chicago where she graduated with her degree in nursing.
 Gina studied abroad in both Rome and London (yep, it took her 5 years to graduate).
 After working as a nurse for several years, she attended Loyola Stritch School of Medicine.
-Gina was kept sane throughout her many years of education by an amazing family, her fiancée Lance, and her beloved medical school running club.
+Gina was kept sane throughout her many years of education by an amazing family and her beloved medical school running club.
 Some of her favorite things include: live music, triathlons, and gelato.
 Gina is really excited for warmer weather and to start cheering for the Preds!
 Member of AOA.

 Hannah was born and raised in the very small, rural town of Bogalusa, Louisiana alongside her younger brother, John-Michael, and several pet cats (collectively referred to as KiKi).
 For college, Hannah ventured just a few hours from home to attend LSU in Baton Rouge (Geaux Tigers!), where she received degrees in biology and psychology.
 Following graduation, Hannah spent one year working as a medical scribe before beginning medical school at LSU in New Orleans.
 During medical school, Hannah developed a great love for Saints football (Who Dat!) and met her better half, Camille, who will be joining her in Nashville as an OB-GYN resident.
 Hannah, Camille, and their pet cat (Maté KiKi) are excited to become Nashville’s newest residents!
 Member of AOA.